 Why are React and Vue.js compared?

-Vue.js has been rising in popularity, and React developers start considering switching their projects to a faster and better-performing Vue.js (we’ll see why that’s the case).
-However, as a new technology, Vue has its own shortcomings.
+Vue.js has been rising in popularity, and React developers are starting to consider switching their projects to a faster and better-performing Vue.js (we’ll see why that’s the case).
+However, as a new technology, Vue has its own shortcomings, prompting many to search for another React alternative.
 That is why we need to compare the two carefully and see which needs they can better respond to.

 Choosing the most suitable framework for your project can be challenging.
 Take a look at our top most popular Javascript frameworks in upcoming years.